How do I troubleshoot problems with Amazon Data Lifecycle Manager?

 1. Open the Amazon EC2 console.

-If a tag that's defined in your lifecycle policy is already in use in a different lifecycle policy, then you might have an issue if:
+If a tag that's defined in your lifecycle policy is already in use in a different lifecycle policy, then you might receive an error.
+You receive an error when both of the following conditions are also true:

-1. The lifecycle policy is in the same account, and
+• The lifecycle policy is in the same account.

 "eventVersion": "1.05",